-The locations and boundaries of the base districts and overlay districts are hereby established as shown on the adopted Zoning Maps of the Town of Woodstock.
-The base district and overlay district maps, together with all explanatory matter included, and all amendments to such maps, are hereby adopted and are declared to be an appurtenant part of this Zoning Law.
-All zoning maps may be amended in the same manner as any other part of this Zoning Law pursuant to Zoning Law Article XIII.
-All zoning maps shall be kept up-to-date and shall be located in the office of the Town Clerk for the use and benefit of the public.
+The locations and boundaries of the said base districts and overlay districts are hereby established as shown on the adopted Zoning Maps, of the Town of Woodstock.
+The base district and overlay district maps~~Said map~~, together with all explanatory matter thereon included, and all amendments to such mapsthereto, areis hereby adopted and isare declared to be an appurtenant part of this Zoning Lawchapter.
+All zoning maps and may be amended in the same manner as any other part of this Zoning Lawchapter pursuant to Zoning Law Article XIII of this Chapter.
+Said All zoning maps~~s~~ shall be kept up-to-date and shall be located in the office of the Town Clerk for the use and benefit of the public.